Learn about the differences in nickel-cadmium and nickel-metal-hydride.

 Nickel-metal-hydride is not without drawbacks.
 The battery is more delicate and trickier to charge than NiCd.
-With 20 percent self-discharge in the first 24 hours after charge and 10 percent per month thereafter, NiMH ranks among the highest.
+With 20 percent self-discharge in the first 24 hours after charge and 10 percent per month thereafter, NiMH ranks among the highest in the class.
 Modifying the hydride materials lowers the self-discharge and reduces corrosion of the alloy, but this decreases the specific energy.
 Batteries for the electric powertrain make use of this modification to achieve the needed robustness and long life span.

-NiMH has become one of the most readily available and low-cost rechargeable batteries for portable devices.
-Battery manufacturers, such as Panasonic, Energizer, Duracell and Rayovac, have recognized the need for a durable and low-cost rechargeable battery and offer NiMH in AA and AAA sizes.
-The battery manufacturers want to persuade buyers to move from disposable alkaline and switch to rechargeable batteries and reduce the environmental impact.
+NiMH has become one of the most readily available rechargeable batteries for consumer use.
+Battery manufacturers, such as Panasonic, Energizer, Duracell and Rayovac, have recognized the need for a durable and low-cost rechargeable battery and offer NiMH in AA, AAA and other sizes.
+The battery manufacturers want to lure buyers away from disposable alkaline to rechargeable batteries.

 The NiMH battery for the consumer market is an alternative for the failed reusable alkaline that appeared in the 1990s.
 Limited cycle life and poor loading characteristics hindered its success.